Chinnell/curriculum/unitsYear2/1-JShunt/README.md

 #Project 1 - Scavenger Hunt
 ![Image](http://i.imgur.com/N7dzgjo.png)
 ##Scope
-This main goal of this project to re-familiarize the students with the skills learned in year 1.
+The main goal of this project is to re-familiarize the students with the skills learned in year 1.
 The structure of the project is to have many short (<10 lines) programs that all have a point value determined by difficulty.
 There are many programs to choose from but the length of this project should be made by the teacher's discretion. **The project should end when the teacher feels that all students in the class are ready to move on to project 2.**

 #Before Class
-*The teacher should familiarize themselves with the programs in the [Clues Worksheet](clues/README.md).
+*The teachers should familiarize themselves with the programs in the [Clues Worksheet](clues/README.md).
 This will help the teacher prepare for any questions that may arise.
 *Have a system for checking off every program a student completes.
 It is important to keep track of which program each student has completed.
 This way they cannot submit a program twice.
 * Set up a scoreboard --  either digital or written.
 *Printing a copy of the [Clues Worksheet](clues/README.md) for each student is recommended.